r-pad/aa_simulation/README.md

 ## Installation Requirements

-This project depends on the following:
+This module depends on the following:

 * [rllab](https://github.com/rll/rllab)